EA31337/EA31337/README.md

 For the trading purposes, any timeframe can be used since EA reads data from multiple timeframes independently from the current chart.
-However, due to platform limitations, the M30 should be used when backtesting or optimizing.

 ### Input parameters